-Ron Funk has been an attorney for fifteen years, after graduating from Brigham Young University’s J. Reuben Clark Law School in 1996.
+Ron Funk has been an attorney for almost twenty years, after graduating from Brigham Young University’s J. Reuben Clark Law School in 1996.
 He also earned an undergraduate degree in English, with a minor in family science, from Brigham Young University, not realizing at the time how much his undergraduate education would later influence his path in law school and in his career.

 His English degree paid dividends almost immediately, as the writing skills he developed in obtaining his degree helped him earn the award for the Best Brief in the first year class moot court competition.
 This continued as he won best brief awards in each year he was in law school, including the Jack Welch award his third year for Best Brief by a third-year law school student at Brigham Young University.

 This writing skill and moot court experience led to a position after graduation with the Law Office of Stanton T. Mathews and Associates, where he became the primary appellate attorney for the firm.
 Shortly before moving on to another experience, Ron was the primary attorney in an appellate case which resulted in his first published appellate opinion, Colarossi v.
 Coty US, in which he successfully obtained a reversal of a summary judgment in a wrongful termination case.
 That appellate opinion has since been cited in more than 100 subsequent cases, more than 30 articles, law reviews, and journals, almost 400 appellate briefs and petitions, and more than 200 trial court briefs and documents.